Edit 1/1/2023: Information in this article has been updated to include information specific to the Statewide Retirement Plan.

 How does the Rule of 80 work?

 To explain the Rule of 80, let’s first recap the definition of Normal Retirement.
-Under the Statewide Defined Benefit Plan, a member is eligible for a full, unreduced benefit when they reach 55+ years of age and 25 years of service in the plan.
+Under the Statewide Retirement Plan, a Member is eligible for a full, unreduced benefit when they reach 55+ years of age and 25 years of service in the plan.
 This is essentially the standard for Normal Retirement.
 Members who do not meet this requirement could instead claim an early or vested retirement.
 Definitions for those types of retirement can be found in the Plan brochure.

 When does the Rule of 80 go into effect?